Mentoring Program For New Faculty

 Each mentor-mentee pair schedules regular meetings, which typically range from biweekly to once per month.
 The Morgan Center funds one lunch per term at a local restaurant for each mentoring pair.
 The Director of the Morgan Center is available to meet with individual teams upon request, and will do so at least once at the beginning of each mentoring relationship.

-WPI's mentoring program also has a strong "cohort" component, with monthly gatherings of new and early career faculty focused on particular themes or for open discussion.
+WPI's mentoring program also has a strong "cohort" component, with regular gatherings of new and early career faculty focused on particular themes or for open discussion.
 All new faculty are invited to attend, regardless of whether they participate in the one-on-one component of the mentoring program.